Form and Function: Beds & Borders’ “Gaia Design” is Landscape Design with Intent.

 Permeable Pavers: Technically speaking, there really isn’t a reason why we all shouldn’t be using permeables.
 With small slits in the pavers that lead to a specially crafted below grade base the water can actually go straight into the ground with zero run-off.
 The price is a titch higher than traditional pavers, but some cities periodically offer incentives that might offset the higher cost.

-Electric Blowers, Chain Saw, Saws and Trimmers: These are hitting the market right now!
-Beds & Borders will be switching over to all electric hand tools at the end of 2019.
+Electric Blowers, Chain Saw, Saws and Trimmers: These are in the process of eliminating gas-powered tool!
+Beds & Borders will be switching over to all electric hand tools at the end of 2022.
 No more loud leaf blowers from us, and gas consuming devices!

 Crew Health: By eliminating loud and obnoxious, fossil-fuel-powered tools, our crews will no longer be exposed to harmful emissions constantly.
 It is about time that electric tools are used to stop this assault on the health of the operator and the families living around the job site.